Event-based Motion-Robust Accurate Shape Estimation for Mixed Reflectance Scenes: Methods

 \subsection{Diffuse-Specular Separation}

-If the scene we measure is completely diffuse, then every generated \textit{event} can be used for triangulation.
-As we try to generalize the types of measurable objects, we also encounter specular objects for which triangulation cannot be applied.
-We use triangulation for the diffuse reflections (\Cref{fig:OurApproach}(b)) and deflectometry for the specular counterpart (\Cref{fig:OurApproach}(c), \Cref{sec:EverythingIsScreen}).
-This requires us to separate the single-bounce diffuse (direct) reflections from multi-bounce specular (indirect) reflections.
+If the measured scene is completely diffuse, every generated event can be used for triangulation.
+In mixed reflectance scenes, however, we also encounter specular objects for which triangulation cannot be applied.
+When estimating the shape of those scenes, we use triangulation for the diffuse reflections (\Cref{fig:OurApproach}(b)) and deflectometry for the specular counterpart (\Cref{fig:OurApproach}(c), \Cref{sec:EverythingIsScreen}).
+This requires us to separate the single-bounce (direct) reflections from multi-bounce (indirect) reflections.

-We exploit epipolar constraints for the separation of diffuse and specular components.
+We exploit epipolar constraints for the separation.
 Epipolar geometry describes the relation between two camera images in a triangulation (stereo vision) system.
-The relations also apply when one of the cameras is replaced with a projector, which is treated as an inverse camera. \Cref{fig:SpatioTemporalEpipolar}(a) demonstrates the concept: for a particular projector pixel, the stereo geometry constrains the corresponding point on the camera plane to lie on a specific line - the epipolar line.
-These epipolar constraints can only be applied to the diffuse (direct) components of the scene, that is when the light from the projector reaches the camera through a single bounce.
+The relation also applies when one of the cameras is replaced with a projector, which is then treated as an inverse camera. \Cref{fig:SpatioTemporalEpipolar}(a) demonstrates the concept: for a particular projector pixel, the stereo geometry constrains the corresponding point on the camera plane to lie on a specific line - the epipolar line.
+These epipolar constraints can only be applied to the direct components of the scene, that is when the light from the projector reaches the camera through a single bounce.
+This happens for single-bounce diffuse reflections and single-bounce specular reflections that are directly reflected back to the camera center \footnote{This is a special case for specular reflection that can also be evaluated with triangulation.}.
 For multiple bounces (inter-reflections), this geometric constraint is not valid, as seen in \Cref{fig:SpatioTemporalEpipolar}(b).
-In turn, this means that any point in the camera image which does not lie on its epipolar line must come from a multi-bounce reflection.
+In turn, this means that any point in the camera image that does not lie on its epipolar line must come from a multi-bounce reflection.
+We use a threshold of $\pm 2$ pixels for epipolar line classification.